 .1 Where plastic pipes pass through "A" or "B" class divisions, arrangements are to be made to ensure that the fire endurance is not impaired.
-These arrangements are to be tested in accordance with Recommendations for fire test procedures for "A", "B" and "F" bulkheads (Resolution A.754(18) as amended).
+These arrangements are to be tested in accordance with Recommendations for fire test procedures for "A", "B" and "F" bulkheads 2010 FTP Code, annex 1, part 3.

-- .2 When plastic pipes pass through watertight bulkheads or decks, the watertight integrity of the bulkhead or deck is to be maintained. - .3 If the bulkhead or deck is also a fire division and destruction by fire of plastic pipes may cause the inflow of liquid from tanks, a metallic shut-off valve operable from above the freeboard deck should be fitted at the bulkhead or deck. - 4.6.8 Control During Installation - .1 Installation is to be in accordance with the Manufacturer's guidelines. - 2.
-Prior to commencing the work, joining techniques are to be approved by the Classification Society. - 3.
-The tests and explanations specified in this requirement are to be completed before shipboard piping installation commences. - 4.
-The personnel performing this work are to be properly qualified and certified to the satisfaction of the Classification Society. - 5.
-The procedure of making bonds is to include: - (i) materials used, - (ii) tools and fixtures. - (iii) joint preparation requirements, - (iv) cure temperature, - (v) dimensional requirements and tolerances, and - (vi) tests acceptance criteria upon completion of the assembly. - .6 Any change in the bonding procedure which will affect the physical and mechanical properties of the joint is to require the procedure to be requalified. - 4.6.9 Bonding Procedure Quality Testing - .1 A test assembly is to be fabricated in accordance with the procedure to be qualified and it is to consist of at least one pipe-to-pipe joint and one pipe-to-fitting joint. - .2 When the test assembly has been cured, it is to be subjected to a hydrostatic test pressure at a safety factor 2.5 times the design pressure of the test assembly, for not less than one hour.
+.2 When plastic pipes pass through watertight bulkheads or decks, the watertight integrity of the bulkhead or deck is to be maintained.
+For pipes not able to satisfy the requirements in P4.3.1.3 (ii), a metallic shut-off valve operable from above the freeboard deck should be fitted at the bulkhead or deck.

+.3 If the bulkhead or deck is also a fire division and destruction by fire of plastic pipes may cause the inflow of liquid from tanks, a metallic shut-off valve operable from above the freeboard deck should be fitted at the bulkhead or deck.

+4.6.8 Control During Installation

+.1 Installation is to be in accordance with the Manufacturer's guidelines.

+.2 Prior to commencing the work, joining techniques are to be approved by TL.

+.3 The tests and explanations specified in this requirement are to be completed before shipboard piping installation commences.

+.4 The personnel performing this work are to be properly qualified and certified to the satisfaction of TL.

+.5 The procedure of making bonds is to include:

+- (i) materials used,

+- (ii) tools and fixtures,

+- (iii) joint preparation requirements,

+- (iv) cure temperature,

+- (v) dimensional requirements and tolerances, and

+- (vi) tests acceptance criteria upon completion of the assembly.

+.6 Any change in the bonding procedure which will affect the physical and mechanical properties of the joint is to require the procedure to be requalified.

+4.6.9 Bonding Procedure Quality Testing

+.1 A test assembly is to be fabricated in accordance with the procedure to be qualified and it is to consist of at least one pipe-to-pipe joint and one pipe-to-fitting joint.

+.2 When the test assembly has been cured, it is to be subjected to a hydrostatic test pressure at a safety factor 2.5 times the design pressure of the test assembly, for not less than one hour.
 No leakage or separation of joints is allowed.
-The test is to be conducted so that the joint is loaded in both longitudinal and circumferential directions. - .3 Selection of the pipes used for test assembly, is to be in accordance with the following: - (i) When the largest size to be joined is 200 mm nominal outside diameter, or smaller, the test assembly is to be the largest piping size to be joined. - (ii) When the largest size to be joined is greater than 200 mm nominal outside diameter, the size of the test assembly is to be either 200 mm or 25% of the largest piping size to be joined, whichever is greater. - .4 When conducting performance qualifications, each bonder and each bonding operator are to make up test assemblies, the size and number of which are to be as required above.
+The test is to be conducted so that the joint is loaded in both longitudinal and circumferential directions.

+.3 Selection of the pipes used for test assembly, is to be in accordance with the following:

+- (i) When the largest size to be joined is 200 mm nominal outside diameter, or smaller, the test assembly is to be the largest piping size to be joined. - (ii) When the largest size to be joined is greater than 200 mm nominal outside diameter, the size of the test assembly is to be either 200 mm or 25% of the largest piping size to be joined, whichever is greater.

+.4 When conducting performance qualifications, each bonder and each bonding operator are to make up test assemblies, the size and number of which are to be as required above.